 The Recovery At Cokesbury Network (RACN) is an extension of the Recovery At Cokesbury program.
 The network consists of a growing number of partner locations that are structured like the program at Cokesbury, with the teaching elements being delivered through live stream video.

-Everyone struggles with some type of hurt, habit or hang-up.
+Everyone struggles with some type of pain, loss or an identity issue of trying to figure out who they really are.
 For some it’s more serious than others.
 At least 20% of us, one person out of five, are dealing with an active addiction of some sort.
 Legal and illegal drugs, alcohol, gambling, eating disorders, sex, pornography, co-dependency, resentment, retail addiction, the list goes on and on.
 The problems and consequences associated with addictive and compulsive behavior are often devastating for the individual and their loved ones.
 Active addiction is a pathway that leads to spiritual and physical death.

 Addiction and compulsion is a spiritual disease

 The Recovery at Cokesbury Network is a Christ-centered, Biblically-grounded recovery program that’s based on the 12 steps and the proven principals of AA, NA and Al-Anon that restore lives.

 We do everything we can to provide help and support for those who struggle with addiction and compulsive behavior in its many forms.
 Without training and proper resources, churches are challenged to provide a ministry that can address these issues.

 - We love Jesus and have seen Jesus work miracles here.
 You can be the next miracle.